edsondiasalves/generic-file-extrator/README.md

 To execute this solution follow the steps:

 1) git clone:
+2) Open the solution in Visual Studio
-2) F5
+3) F5

+or you can just execute the .exe in output folder

+CODE REVIEWER - VERY IMPORTANT !!!!
-I divided the stages of the development using git tags, so always that I have a new version that the code I created a new tag please check the version generated in the CHANGELOG.md file agnd checkout the tags to watch my refactorings
+I divided the stages of the development using git tags, so always that I have a new version that the code I created a new tag please check the version generated in the CHANGELOG.md file agnd checkout the tags to watch my refactorings.

+To checkout the code version just type:

+git tag v1.0.0
+git tag v2.0.0
+git tag v3.0.0